-Living in a rented space can be challenging at times in terms of decorating, especially if you can't make big changes or upgrades.
+Living in a rented space may be challenging at times in terms of decorating, especially if you can't make big changes or upgrades.
 That being said, there are solutions to every obstacle & thinking creatively within your limits can make a huge difference.

 Rachel Valente knows how to do just that, think creatively, and her rented home gives beautiful proof of what is possible.
 Here you'll find some of her insights on ways to "elevate a rented space" and if you haven't seen her reels on instagram yet, go check them out, they are truly inspiring.

-What are some things you suggest to start with or do when creating a space you love that's rented?
+—What are some things you suggest to start with or do when creating a space you love that's rented?

 The first thing I would suggest is to think of everything you can’t control.
 People usually give me a funny look or have question marks when I say this.
 What I mean by this is–– look around your space and notice the things you can’t change.
 Maybe you can’t paint, maybe there’s carpet on the floor, maybe the kitchen cabinets are an ugly color/finish.
 You get all the “can’ts” out of the way so that you can see the “cans”.
 So you can’t paint, but you can utilize smart color theory and design to balance the tones.
 You can’t pull up the carpet, but you can find a rug that will complement it and you can be smart about what kind of furniture you get to offset it.
 You can’t change the kitchen cabinets but maybe you can take off the doors or temporarily switch out the pulls/handles.
 This attitude isn’t one of negativity–– it’s choosing to have a different, more helpful perspective on your circumstances.